balderdashy/sails-docs/concepts/ORM/ORM.md

 The traditional methodology of choosing one single database for a web application/API is actually prohibitive for many production use cases.
 Oftentimes the application needs to maintain compatibility with one or more existing data sets, or it is necessary to use a few different types of databases for performance reasons.

 Since Sails uses `sails-disk` by default, you can start building your app with zero configuration, using a local temporary file as storage.
-When you're ready to switch to the real thing (and when everyone knows what that even is), just change your app's [datastore configuration](https://sailsjs.com/documentation/reference/configuration/sails-config-datastores).
+When you're ready to switch to the real thing (and when everyone knows what that is), just change your app's [datastore configuration](https://sailsjs.com/documentation/reference/configuration/sails-config-datastores).